yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 workflow and research.
 But already at university level coding skills become an important instrument to pursue ambitious research interests.

-'Coding the Humanities' is addressing these changing work and research requirements by providing humanities students with an on- and offline learning and research environment which allows them to develop and apply coding skills, so that they are empowered to produce the customized digital tools that fit their research and work.
-CTH is not only increasing the employability of humanities students but also connects external partners to students who understand to analyze and approach humanities questions from the perspective of coding.
+'Coding the Humanities' (CtH) is addressing these changing work and research requirements by providing humanities students with an on- and offline learning and research environment which allows them to develop and apply coding skills, so that they are empowered to produce the customized digital tools that fit their research and work.
+CtH is not only increasing the employability of humanities students but also connects external partners to students who understand to analyze and approach humanities questions from the perspective of coding.